 Now, all this might sound like an administrative nightmare – but that isn’t necessarily so.

-In our experience there is some initial effort involved when it comes to setting up an intranet from scratch.
-Often an organisation will form a small committee to put some content together, compile a list of users (and maybe organise them into groups and organisations), think about what access levels and user requirements they will need, and (most importantly) decide on how their intranet will look.
-This may sound like a lot of work, but the more thought that goes into refining functionality, access and styling during during the initial stages of building your intranet, the easier it will be to maintain and keep it looking great.
-It’s more than feasible for just one or two administrators to do a very professional job of maintaining an intranet for hundreds of users, and once the intranet is up and running and people are engaging with it regularly, you will start to enjoy the most important aspect of a digital workplace – collaboration.
+Setting up an intranet from scratch requires some initial effort.
+Organizations often form a small committee to compile content, create a user list (and organize them into groups), determine access levels and user requirements, and decide on the intranet's design.
+While this may seem like a lot of work, investing time in refining functionality, access, and styling during the initial stages will make maintenance easier and keep the intranet looking great.
+A couple of administrators can effectively maintain an intranet for hundreds of users.
+Once the intranet is operational and users engage with it regularly, you will start to enjoy the most important aspect of a digital workplace – collaboration.

 Employee Engagement and Collaboration